massartval-exercises/freeCodeCamp_DB_certification/README.md

 - student_database_part_1 is a postgreSQL database with a shell script to populate it from 2 csv files.

-- student_database_part_2 is a script with more complex queries on the 'student.sql' database.
+- student_database_part_2 is a script with queries on the 'student.sql' database.

+- worldcup is a postgreSQL database with a shell script to populate it from a csv file, and another script with queries on the 'worldcup.sql' database.
+It is one of the required learning projects for the certification.